nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

       Use case resumes at step 2.

-* a.
+* *a.
 At any time, Medical administrator choose to exit the program.

   Use case ends.

-**Use case: UC07 - Delete a date and time to patient**
+**Use case: UC07 - Delete a home-visit date and time to patient**

 **MSS**